By WILLIAM FRANCIS

 After the barrage of propaganda and publicity the government has sponsored, warning the public of the dangers of DUI, many people believe (incorrectly) that it's against the law to have a drink and then drive in Oregon.

 At the same time, police have been trained to enforce DUI laws relentlessly.
-Once law enforcement officers form the slightest suspicion that a person they have pulled over was drinking (in any amount at all), they're trained to conduct an investigation.
+Once law enforcement officers form the slightest suspicion that a person they have pulled over was drinking (in any amount at all), they conduct an investigation.

 DUI investigations are done everywhere in the United States according to the same standards and training.
 They're designed to give the police additional evidence that will be used against any person they arrest when the case goes to court.